 For more advice on how to recruit your next generation of leaders on LinkedIn, download our student recruiting datasheet.

 1. Where did last year’s class find jobs?
 Visit LinkedIn Alumni to see what alumni from your school are doing now.

 2. Search for jobs and internships on our Student Jobs homepage.

 3. Join your school's LinkedIn alumni group to meet people who can help with career advice and job opportunities.

-*Includes students and recent graduates on LinkedIn as of the school
+*Includes students and recent graduates on LinkedIn as of the school year ending 2012

 **Class of 2012: Understanding the Needs of your Future Workforce; Conducted by Achievers, Inc. & Experience, Inc